nina-labs-ai/ai-pr-reviewer-codedoggetai/README.md

-To use this tool, you need to add the provided YAML file to your repository and configure the required environment variables, such as `GITHUB_TOKEN` and `OPENAI_API_KEY`.
+To use this tool, you need to add the provided YAML file to your repository and configure the required environment variables, such as `GITHUB_TOKEN` and `GEMINI_API_KEY`.
 For more information on usage, examples, contributing, and FAQs, you can refer to the sections below.

 - [Overview](#overview)